5 / 5 Stars

 Standard & Poor's

 The investment seeks a high level of income exempt from federal and California personal income taxes; capital appreciation is a secondary consideration.
 The fund invests at least 80% of its net assets in municipal securities whose interest is free from regular federal income taxes and from California personal income taxes.
 It also may have up to 100% of its assets in securities that pay interest subject to the federal alternative minimum tax.
-The fund also may invest up to 35% of its total assets in municipal securities issued by U.S. territories.
+The fund also may invest up to 35% of its total assets in municipal securities issued by U.S. territories, such as Puerto Rico.

 Fees are Above Average compared to funds in the same category.